Shreekant-04/Amazon-clone/README.md

 ﻿# Amazon-clone
 # trying to clone amazon.com website
-# website is not responsive yet.16/mar/2024
+# 16/mar/2024 website is not responsive yet.